nicolo-tellini/S.cerevisiae-Data-Collection/README.md

 This prevents the misselection of strains with overlapping, similar or multisymbolic names.

-I recommend to run it at the last of your analyses.

 ## :wrench: HOWTO

 Before subsetting, index the VCF with